pehkomatti/agile-final-project/README.md

 # Kanban_Board

-This is for coursera assign
+This is for coursera course.